kotoMJ/security-showcase-android/keystorecompat/keystorecompat.md

 ## Usage ##

 TBD. (temporarily look for usage in security-showcase-android app)

+## Caveats ##

+The Keystore itself is encrypted using the user’s own lockscreen pin/password, hence, when the device screen is locked the Keystore is unavailable.
+Keep this in mind if you have a background service that could need to access your application secrets.

 ## Android keystore in existing libraries ##
 https://github.com/Q42/Qlassified-Android - wrapper using the same under the hood approach as KeystoreCompat library,